-Dental emergency dentistry is fast becoming an important part of many people's everyday routine, including dentists.
+Dental emergency dentistry is fast becoming an essential part of many people's everyday routine, including dentists.
 Dentists perform emergency dental care to offer immediate pain relief or temporary relief of swelling or acute pain in your mouth.
 During an emergency dental appointment, you can:

 An emergency dentist in St Petersburg, FL, must give emergency treatment regardless of the reason for the emergency.
 Dental emergencies are categorized as emergency oral problems or EDPS.
 EDPS include tooth extraction and gum and bone grafts.
 Emergency oral problems can happen to anyone at any age and for any reason, so if you suspect that you have an emergency, do not hesitate to contact your dentist immediately.

-Before you undergo any dental emergency, it's important to inform yourself about your oral health.
+Before you undergo any dental emergency, it's essential to inform yourself about your oral health.
 Educate yourself about tooth decay, gum disease, cavities, oral surgery, and root canals so that you'll be aware when an emergency occurs.

 As with any dental emergency, you should be aware of your rights as a patient, including your rights to privacy and confidentiality.
-You can take certain steps to protect your right to privacy, including consulting with your dentist beforehand to find out your dental history.
+You can take specific steps to protect your right to privacy, including consulting with your dentist beforehand to find out your dental history.

 Many oral health care providers offer emergency services.
-For example, a dental hygienist might provide temporary pain relief for minor dental emergencies, such as chipped teeth or cracked/scratched teeth, to give a patient the option to continue with their normal oral care.
+For example, a dental hygienist might provide temporary pain relief for minor dental emergencies, such as chipped teeth or cracked/scratched teeth, to give a patient the option to continue with their routine oral care.

 Call your dentist's office early if there is a problem.
 By making sure to follow a good oral hygiene program and following good oral hygiene care practices, you can prevent tooth decay, gum disease, and cavities, and even tooth loss.